 The old expression that actions speak louder than words is very true when it comes to character traits.
-You learn about who people are and what their character traits are by watching how they interact with the world and paying attention to how they treat you and interact with you.
+You learn about who people are and what their character traits are by watching how they interact with the world and by paying attention to how they treat you.